CPSC-1012/Winter-2024-Assignments/Assignment-03/README.md

 - void EditEntries(double[] sales, string[] dates, int countOfEntries) --> allows the user to view all current entries and choose one to edit (i.e. overwrite) [difficulty 3]
-- void DisplaySalesChart(double[] sales, string[] dates, int countOfEntries) --> displays a chart of the pH log data in the following format:
+- void DisplaySalesChart(double[] sales, string[] dates, int countOfEntries) --> displays a chart of the sales data in the following format:

 ```
 === Sales for the month of February ===